Costa Rica

 Termination

-(a) When the number of eligible members falls below the minimum required (10) for the formation of an association;
+- When the number of eligible members falls below the minimum required (10) for legal formation;

-(b) In case of dissolution by the court based on the voluntary request of more than 2/3 of the members;
+- Upon a court-ordered dissolution based on the voluntary request of two-thirds or more of the members;

-Termination of an association can result only from a court order (Article 27) and may be appealed to a superior court.
+Termination can only be ordered by a competent court and may be appealed to a higher court.
+(Article 27)

 Sanctions

-For a public benefit organization, depending on the seriousness of the abuse, the justice tribunals can declare the Board ineligible to create new organizations of a similar nature for up to ten years.
+For public benefit organizations, more serious infractions may result in additional sanctions.
+Depending on the gravity of the offense, the courts may declare the Board members ineligible to establish similar organizations for up to ten years.
 (Article 33-bis)

 Dissolution

-In practice, the right to freedom of expression and freedom of the press are generally respected in Costa Rica, promoted by independent media, an effective judiciary, and a sound democratic political system.
-Indeed, Costa Rica is the highest ranking Latin American country and number 6 out of 180 countries in the 2017 World Press Freedom Index.
-Attacks against journalists and media outlets are rare.
+In practice, the right to freedom of expression and freedom of the press are generally respected in Costa Rica and are supported by an independent media, effective judiciary, and sound democratic political system.
+Costa Rica is the highest ranking Latin American country in the 2017 World Press Freedom Index, ranked 6 out of 180 countries.
+Attacks on journalists or media outlets are rare.

-• Members of the police forces and the civil service are barred from publicly expressing their political preferences or opinions, and from participating in any electoral activity, even attending meetings.
+- Members of the police and civil service are barred from publicly expressing their political preferences or participating in electoral activities, including attending meetings.

-Thus, citizens, organizations, and the media enjoy great liberty in expressing any criticism about the president, government officials, congress, and other public servants.
-There are many TV and radio shows that analyze current affairs on a daily basis, and several use comedy and satire in their programs.
-The press is not subject to any form of government restriction or censorship, even with inaccurate reporting.
+Notwithstanding these restrictions, citizens, organizations, and the media enjoy great liberty to criticize the president, government officials, congress, and other public servants.
+Numerous television and radio shows analyze current affairs, and several use comedy and satire in their programs.
+An individual who believes they have been unfairly represented in the media has the right to request a published reply.

 Censorship or Content Restrictions

-It is worth noting, however, that in 2016, a state-owned bank (BCR) reportedly withdrew its official advertising from a newspaper due to critical articles published by that newspaper.
+Government interference in content is minimal, though economic pressures—such as withdrawal of advertising—have raised concerns about indirect influence.
+For example, in 2016, BCR, a state-owned bank, reportedly withdrew its advertising from a newspaper due to critical articles published by that newspaper.

 Internet Freedom